Code-Institute-Submissions/content-karma/README.md

     <div align="center"><img src="assets/images/readme-feature-contact.png"></div>
     <ul>
       <li>Generate a business lead by allowing the visitor of the site to send a message to the site owner.</li>
-      <li>A subject field prompts the visitor as to the topic of the enquiry which guides the user and would assist in prioritization of the queries by the back office team, all fields are mandatory to ensure the maximum information is gathered.</li>
+      <li>A subject field prompts the visitor as to the topic of the enquiry which guides the user and would assist in prioritization of the queries by the back office team.
+Essential fields are mandatory to ensure sufficient information is gathered.</li>
     </ul>

   - Footer